Skip to content

 local/<harness-id>Force a specific harness, such as local/codex or local/claude-code.

-Older aliases ennodia-auto, ennodia/auto, and ennodia/compare are accepted for compatibility, but new app integrations should prefer local/* IDs.
+Older aliases ennodia-auto, ennodia/auto, and ennodia/compare are accepted for compatibility.
+Prefer local/* IDs in new app integrations.

 Minimal request: